IaMPaRtH20/IaMPaRtH20/README.md

   </a>

-  <div style="text-align: right">There are 10 types of people in the world.
+  <p align="center">There are 10 types of people in the world.
 Those who get Binary and those who don't.. </div>

 <!---
 IaMPaRtH20/IaMPaRtH20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.